-Our board of directors met eight times during 2015 and took action by written consent four times.
-During 2015, each director attended at least 75% of the aggregate of the number of board meetings and the number of meetings held by all committees of the board on which he then served except for Dr. Heier and Mr. O'Shea.
-Dr. Heier, who joined our board of directors in September 2015, attended one of the two board meetings which were held during the remainder of 2015.
-Mr. O'Shea joined our board of directors in November 2015 after our last board meeting and, as a result, did not attend any board meetings during 2015.
+Our board of directors met nine times during 2016 and took action by written consent one time.
+During 2016, each director attended at least 75% of the aggregate of the number of board meetings and the number of meetings held by all committees of the board on which he served.

 Our directors are expected to attend our annual meetings of stockholders.
-In 2015, all of our then-current directors attended our annual meeting of stockholders.
+In 2016, all of our then-current directors attended our annual meeting of stockholders.